Technical Documentation

 Combining Roles

 Roles are combined using bitwise OR.
 For example, MEMBER | ADMIN = 1 | 8 = 9.
-The CLI accepts role names directly.
+The CLI expects the numeric bitmask value.

 Adding Members